LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Experiments

 \subsection{Experiments on Various Ranks}

-We further evaluate LoRA-DA under different ranks $r \in \{1,2,4,8,16\}$ on GSM8K, and compare it with LoRA and LoRA-One in Figure~\ref{subfig:rank}.
-Across all settings, LoRA-DA consistently outperforms both baselines, confirming the robustness of our initialization strategy.
-Notably, the advantage of LoRA-DA is more pronounced at smaller ranks.
+We further evaluate \ourmethod{} under different ranks $r \in \{1,2,4,8,16\}$ on GSM8K, and compare it with LoRA and LoRA-One in Figure~\ref{subfig:rank}.
+Across all settings, \ourmethod{} consistently outperforms both baselines, confirming its robustness.
+Notably, the advantage of \ourmethod{} is more pronounced at smaller ranks.
 This can be explained by the fact that when the rank is severely limited, the choice of descent directions becomes particularly critical: a suboptimal initialization may constrain the model to an ineffective subspace that cannot be recovered during training.
-By contrast, LoRA-DA leverages Fisher-gradient and variance term to identify more informative low-rank directions, which substantially improves optimization in the low-rank regime.
-As the rank increases, the subspace coverage grows and the relative gap between methods narrows, yet LoRA-DA still achieves the best performance across all ranks.
+By contrast, \ourmethod{} leverages Fisher-gradient and variance term to identify more informative low-rank directions, which substantially improves optimization in the low-rank regime.
+As the rank increases, the subspace coverage grows and the relative gap between methods narrows, yet \ourmethod{} still achieves the best performance across all ranks.